 Suntanning my frames can be a little frustrating during winter storm cycles that offer little direct sunlight and frequent snow falls.
 If I have a delay in framing, it is usually because of this set in my framing process.
 For those of you not familiar with cherry wood, cherry naturally darkens with age and exposure to ambient light.
 Each piece of wood has a limit beyond which it won’t darken anymore, but some pieces can get quite dark.
 I try to reinforce this fact to collectors who select my framing rather than opting for their own custom framing.
 I am quite proud of how my frames look and how they make my landscape photographs look but it is important to note that I am never offended if someone wants to have one of my prints custom framed.
 I do the framing at cost so I receive no monetary benefit from someone selecting my frames.
 They are also very labor intensive( hours of work goes into each frame) but because I enjoy the process and because I like how they make my prints look, I continue to offer these hand made frames at a very reasonable price.

 I should also note that while I do make all of my own picture frames, I do not cut my own mattes or glass.
-I leave that up to the guys at Art On The Go (David, Brian, and Matt) who do a great job at a fair price.
+I leave that up to the wonderful folks at Eastlake Framing, who do a great job at a fair price.
 I don’t have the space for matting equipment in my home and I honestly don’t think I could do as good of a job as they do anyway.

 While making frames is far from blissful, I do enjoy the results and the opportunity to make something beautiful with my hands.
 It is a very blue collar activity but one that gives a little balance to my life as an Oregon landscape photographer.